20 Ways to Play with a 0-3 Month Old

 14. Shall We Dance?

-Dancing is a delightful way to bond with your child and offer the physical contact and swaying motion your baby loves.
+Dancing is a delightful way to play with your newborn and bond with your child while offering the physical contact and swaying motion your baby loves.
 Put on some groovy beats and dance the night away (on second thought, maybe just stick to the daytime).

 15. Light Play